Migration from Legacy Infrastructure to Modern Infrastructure

 As electronic communications have evolved there are now greater demands on communication systems to carry increasing volumes of data traffic.
 It is apparent that there are now physical limitations on copper networks to cater for today’s requirements of faster and more reliable data services and more flexible telephony services.
 Such telecommunication services can be better served by more modern infrastructure, such as fibre-based networks.

-On 4 March 2021, Eircom shared with ComReg, and also published on its website, a white paper entitled “Copper switch-off: Leaving a legacy for the Future” (available on Eircom’s website here) in which Eircom signalled its intent to migrate copper-based services to largely fibre-based networks and ultimately switch off its copper access network.
+On 4 March 2021, Eircom shared with ComReg, and also published on its website, a white paper entitled “Copper switch-off: Leaving a legacy for the Future” (available on Eircom’s website here) in which Eircom signalled its intent to migrate copper-based services to largely fibre-based services and ultimately switch off its copper access network.

 On 9 April 2021, ComReg published Information Notice 21/35 (available here) welcoming Eircom’s initiative and confirming that ComReg would engage with Eircom and other stakeholders on this important matter and would consult publicly in due course.

 On 3 August 2021, ComReg published Call for Inputs, entitled “Migration from Legacy Infrastructure to Modern Infrastructure: Call for Inputs” (available here).
 The Call for Inputs suggested possible key principles to govern copper switch-off from both a wholesale and retail perspective as well as possible principles for a framework governing Migration from Legacy Infrastructure to Modern Infrastructure and the requirements to be met in these respects by Eircom as Significant Market Power (SMP) operator.
-Submissions were received from seven stakeholders: ALTO, BT, Eircom, NBI, SIRO, Sky and Vodafone.
+Submissions were received from seven Industry stakeholders: ALTO, BT, Eircom, NBI, SIRO, Sky and Vodafone.

 On 25 March 2022, in the interests of transparency, ComReg has published the submissions to the Call for Inputs (subject to the protection of any confidential information) which is available here.